CVBT-CalPoly/ecoan-web-app/ecoan/README.md

 `DEBUG=ecoan:* npm start`

 ### [Express](http://expressjs.com/)
 Our main backend service is written with the Express web framework.
-Express does _not_, by default, support any traditional web design paradigms, but we simulate a Model-View-Controller paradigms by using Sequelize models and writing dispatching js files to serve our views written with Pug.
+Express does _not_, by default, support any traditional web design paradigms, but we simulate a Model-View-Controller paradigm by using [Sequelize](http://docs.sequelizejs.com/en/v3/) models and writing dispatching JavaScript files to serve our views written with [Pug](https://pugjs.org/api/getting-started.html).

 Creating another page to our site is easy.

-In our main app file, `app.js`, create a new listener for our new page, `test_page`.
+In our main app file, `app.js`, create a new listener for our new page, `testpage`.

 ```
 var app = express();

 ...

-app.use('/table', testpage);
+app.use('/testpage', testpage);
 ```

 Create a new "controller" for our new page in the `routes/` directory with the same name as your page.
 ```
-dir: /routes
+dir: routes/
 $ ls
 index.js  testpage.js  ...
 ```